NicoHood/SecureLoader/Readme.md

 BK secret.
 The BK can be **changed at any time** and is stored inside the SBS.

-The BK needs to be kept **highly secure** and should be changed after exchanging it over an untrusted connection.
+The BK needs to be kept **highly secure** and should be changed after exchanging it over an untrusted connection (Internet!).

 TODO links